Are you getting bamboozled? Or why you need ads.cert

 Ads.cert 2.0: when does transition happen?

-All of the signs are pointing to the fact, that ads.cert will become mainstream sooner rather than later.
+All of the signs are pointing to the fact, that ads.cert will become mainstream very soon.
 Businesses are starting to explore the capabilities of blockchain tech in advertising because it successfully validates the information that bears the greatest importance for fair trading.
 For the buyer, the quality that a blockchain brings is fewer discrepancies.
 The advertiser will know exactly how their money is spent and will choose intermediaries wisely.
 For the seller, this means faster and certified payments.
 The next step would be for the biggest players to push blockchain-level certification on the buy side.

 Once blockchain technology is fully incorporated in all transactions, media buyers will be able to track how many impressions they are getting and make sure that the ads are targeted at the right audience.
 This virtually eliminates the possibility of ad fraud since all members of the blockchain network are approved by one another.
 This way, every impression advertiser buys will belong to verified publishers.